The Coolest Vintage Bars in Los Angeles That Are Sure to Amaze

 If you’re looking for an extraordinary place to bring a date, or just a place where you can hang out with friends, check out some of my favorite vintage Los Angeles bars below.
 These will surely impress!

 I’ve already raved about Clifton’s in my Top 20 Downtown LA Date Ideas article; it’s one of my favorite Downtown LA hangouts.
 Originally opening in 1935, Clifton’s underwent a $10 million renovation and re-opened in 2015.
 It’s a huge space with multiple bars, a cafeteria, a ballroom, and of course, taxidermied animals including a life-sized Bison!
-It’s quirky, to say the least.
+It’s quirky, to say the least and unlike anything else in Los Angeles.

 On weekends, there is DJ’d music on the second floor and live Swing band on the third floor in the Brookdale Ballroom.
 If you’re on a date and things are going well, try to find the hidden “make out room” on the second floor, The Stone Chapel.